fatiando/tutorials/intro.md

 # Welcome to Fatiando a Terra tutorials

-Jupyter notebooks with tutorials for using Fatiando a Terra software to solve data problems in geoscience.
+On this website, you will find tutorials to help you get the most out of Fatiando a Terra software's capabilities for solving geoscience data problems.

 There are several options for running our tutorials (follow the links by clicking on the "launch" buttons):